JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 Note: Do not forget to login to the admin page and check the boxes 'Verified and Primary"

 8. Load the data into your newly created database.
-I added all of my database items manually, as I had only created a few examples in the SQLite database, but I could load the new items into a json file for you to load.
+I added all of my database items manually, as I had only created a few examples in the SQLite database, but I could load the new items into a json file which would be available for use.

 9. After migrations are complete, change the database configurations to:
 ```